 Fly in 4

-Did you know that an extra year of tuition is equal to a home theater system, 44 smartphones and, most importantly, 52 paychecks?
+Did you know that an extra year of tuition is costs the same as a home theater system, 44 smartphones and, most importantly, 52 paychecks?

 Temple’s innovative Fly in 4 program provides you with the resources you need to graduate on time.
 If you participate in Fly in 4 and don’t graduate in four years, your remaining course work is free.